 Environmental Allergies in Dogs and Cats

-Environmental allergies typically occur between the age of 1-3 years old, and the symptoms in dogs and cats include scratching, licking, watery eyes, and skin problems.
+Environmental allergies typically occur between the age of one to three years old, and the symptoms in dogs and cats include scratching, licking, watery eyes, and skin problems.
 Environmental allergies occur because of irritating substances in an animal's environment.
 Some common allergens are dust and grass.
 Pollen is the most common airborne allergy and can travel up to 100 miles.

 Using a shampoo can help relieve itching and remove scales, bacteria and parasites.
 Bathing can help keep your pet comfortable by removing environmental allergens.
 It may also be beneficial to wipe your pet down when he comes inside to remove any pollen on his skin.